 Range: E4 Period

 Subproperty of: E92 Spacetime Volume.
 P132 spatiotemporally overlaps with.:E92 Spacetime Volume

+E92 Spacetime Volume.
+P10i.:E92 Spacetime Volume

 Quantification: one to many, (0,n:0,1)

 Scope note: This property associates an instance of E4 Period with another instance of E4 Period that is defined by a subset of the phenomena that define the former.
 Therefore the spacetime volume of the latter must fall within the spacetime volume of the former.